-e) LGBT children
+e) LGBT+ gender questioning children

-The fact that a child or a young person may be LGBT is not in itself an inherent risk factor for harm.
-However, children who are LGBT can be targeted by other children.
-In some cases, a child who is perceived by other children to be LGBT (whether they are or not) can be just as vulnerable as children who identify as LGBT.
-Mr Nicholson (Assistant Head, MAN) and Vicci Nagli (School Counsellor) are key staff with responsibility for endeavouring to reduce any barriers LGBT pupils may face and the Pride Society provides a safe space for pupils to speak out or share their concerns.
+A child or young person being lesbian, gay or bisexual is not in itself an inherent risk factor for harm, however, they can sometimes be targeted by other children.
+In some cases, a pupil who is perceived by their peers to be lesbian, gay or bisexual (whether they are or not) can be just as vulnerable as children who are.